abel-smart-timer/smart-entity-timer/README.md

 - deleting one timer without affecting the others;
 - migration of one and multiple 0.2.0 timers;
 - preservation of existing entity IDs;
-- Smart Entity Timer Card 0.2.2 compatibility;
+- Smart Entity Timer Card 0.3.0 compatibility through Card API v2;
 - personalized notifications and lifecycle events after migration.

 The repository also includes Python compilation, dependency-light regression tests, Hassfest, HACS validation, and a manual functional/migration test plan.